 IFRS 16 sets out a variety of options on implementing IFRS 16 for the first time.
 These transitional arrangements are set out in appendix C to IFRS 16.
 One of the options allows for entities to apply the new standard to contracts which were previously identified as leases under IAS 17 Leases and IFRIC 4 Determining whether an arrangement contains a lease without reassessing without reviewing whether this would continue to be the case under IFRS 16.
+Equally, where a contract has been determined not to contain a lease under IAS 17 and IFRIC 4, this assessment will also stand.

-In June 2017, HM Treasury took a progress update paper to the FRAB meeting.
-Their preference is to mandate that public sector bodies carry forward their existing lease classifications rather than reassessing all leases.
+The ED proposes that the FReM will mandate that public sector bodies carry forward their existing lease classifications rather than re-assessing all leases.

-If this option is mandated, then the practical impact will be that NHS bodies will only have to apply the IFRS 16 definition only to contracts entered into (or modified) on or after the date of initial application of the new standard.
+Assuming this proposal is adopted, then the practical impact will be that NHS bodies will only have to apply the IFRS 16 definition only to contracts entered into (or modified) on or after the date of initial application of the new standard.
 This does not mean that operating leases which are in existence on 31 March 2019 will not have to be brought onto the statement of financial position (SOFP) when this standard is adopted on 1 April 2019.
 It simply means that existing contracts will not have to be reviewed against the new definition of a lease.

-It should be noted that this is the HM Treasury working group's preference and has not yet been formally agreed by FRAB.
-HM Treasury seem to base their preference on the assumption that all leases were reviewed in detail when IFRS was adopted 10 years ago and that IAS 17 and IFRIC 4 have been applied since that date.
-The standard assumes that a full assessment of contracts will have been undertaken in accordance with IAS 17 and IFRIC 4 when the contract was entered into.
+According to the progress update paper presented to the FRAB meeting in November 2017 this preference is based on the assumption that all leases were reviewed in detail when IFRS was adopted 10 years ago and that IAS 17 and IFRIC 4 have been applied since that date.
+The standard also assumes that a full assessment of contracts will have been undertaken in accordance with IAS 17 and IFRIC 4 when the contract was entered into.
 If this is not the case, then NHS bodies may have to consider whether their existing contracts need to be reviewed and should discuss this with their auditors.

-The November 2017 FRAB paper notes that it will be important that staff outside of the finance function - those in procurement, legal and estates departments, are briefed on the new standard so they can identify contracts which may contain a lease and inform finance colleagues.
+The November 2017 FRAB paper and the ED note that it will be important that staff outside of the finance function - those in procurement, legal and estates departments, are briefed on the new standard so they can identify contracts which may contain a lease and inform finance colleagues.
 Contracting practices need to be aligned to accounting requirements.